rsrikrishnan27/Getting-and-cleaning-data/Codebook.md

 ##Identifiers

-*subject* - The id of the test subject
+*subject* - The id of the test subject.

 *activity* - The type of activity when corresponding measurements were taken.

 ##Measurements